30193 - MANAGEMENT OF INTERNATIONAL AND SUPRANATIONAL ORGANIZATIONS

 - Selected readings made available on the E-Libray online course reserve.

-- List of readings made available on the E-Library online course reserve.
+- List of compulsory readings for not attending students made available on the E-Library online course reserve.